 An application for an Official Plan Amendment can be Town-wide, an area or site-specific.
 Amendments are only considered when they are justified and when supporting documentation is provided.
 When reviewing an amendment consideration is given to identification of any impact(s) on the goals and objectives of the Official Plan, the need for change and impact that the change may have on the use of public services and/or facilities.
 As well, site specific changes need to consider whether there is a need and whether it is a suitable use of land.

-The Community Planning Permit By-Law was adopted by Council on October 6, 2010.
-This Planning Act document not only replaces the zoning By-Law but streamlines the development process by addressing all minor variances, zoning amendments and site plan agreements under one application.
+The Development Permit By-Law was adopted by Council on October 6, 2010.
+This Planning Act document not only replaces the zoning by-Law but streamlines the development process by addressing all minor variances, zoning amendments and site plan agreements under one application.
 The applications are reviewed within a 45 day time frame.
 Additionally, applications are reviewed on a Class I – approved by Staff, Class II – approved by Planning Advisory Committee or Class III – approved by Council basis.
 All Planning Advisory Committees and Council meetings are open to the public for comment.
 Decisions may only be appealed by the applicant to the Local Planning Appeal Tribunal.

 The Planning Act identifies that consent must be given before a property can be divided to create an additional lot(s).
 A consent or severance application is required to: